Sally Buchanan: Later life and legacy

 Buchanan gave birth to her first child eleven days after the battle of Buchanan's Station.
-She went on to have twelve more children, including eight sons and four daughters.
-Both she and her husband were buried in Davidson County, Tennessee.
+She went on to have twelve more children: eight sons and four daughters.
+Both she and her husband are buried at the Buchanan's Station Cemetery in present-day Nashville, Davidson County, Tennessee.

+A century later, historian Elizabeth Ellet dedicated a chapter in The Eminent and Heroic Women of America to Sarah Ridley Buchanan, and wrote, "The fame of this gallant defence went abroad, and the young wife of Major Buchanan was celebrated as the greatest heroine of the West."

 In the mid-20th century, the Tennessee Historical Commission set up a brass plaque commemorating "Mrs. Buchanan" near the historical site of Buchanan's Station in Davidson County.
 The story of Sally Buchanan was told in History of Middle Tennessee by Stanley Horn, Tales of Perils and Adventures of Tennessee Pioneers by Octavia Bond, and Seedtime on the Cumberland and Flowering of the Cumberland by Harriette Arnow.